 NIPT or NIPS (non-invasive prenatal screening) looks at fragments of DNA (cell-free DNA or cfDNA) in your blood during pregnancy to provide accurate information about the likelihood of chromosomal conditions that can impact your baby’s health.
-NIPT can be performed as early as 10 weeks of pregnancy and screens for the most common chromosomal conditions such as trisomy 21 (Down syndrome), trisomy 18 (Edwards syndrome), trisomy 13 (Patau syndrome), sex chromosome aneuploidies (SCA) and 22q11.2 microdeletion.
-Some NIPTs such as the Harmony prenatal test also provide the option of reporting the sex of your baby.
+NIPT (also known as cell-free DNA screening), can be performed as early as 10 weeks of pregnancy and screens for the most common chromosomal conditions such as trisomy 21 (Down syndrome), trisomy 18 (Edwards syndrome), trisomy 13 (Patau syndrome), 22q11.2 microdeletion and sex chromosome aneuploidies (SCA).
+An aneuploidy is another word for an extra package of genetic instructions, or an extra missing chromosome.
+Some NIPTs, such as the Harmony prenatal test, also provide the option of reporting the sex of your baby.

 Who should consider NIPT?